-All motorboats must use navigation lights while on Utah waters between sunset and sunrise.
-Manually propelled boats may use a white light which can be displayed to prevent a collision with another boat.
+All motorboats must use appropriate navigation lights while on Utah waters between sunset and sunrise.
+Manually propelled boats may use a white light, ready at hand, which can be displayed to prevent a collision with another boat.

-Whistle or horn: R651-219-1
+WHISTLE OR HORN: R651-219-1